aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/BackendFeatures/StatsLeaderboards/docs/api_reference.md

 **This key is intended for server-side use only.** It grants full `read` and `write` access to all of your game's stats and leaderboard data.
 Do not embed it in game client builds, mobile apps, or any code distributed to end users.

-#### Player API Authentication — How to Integrate
+#### How Player Authentication Works

-Your game already authenticates players — through your login server, a platform provider, or an identity service.
-The same credential your game client uses to prove a player's identity should be passed to this component.
-The player authorizer then validates that credential before allowing the request through.
+Your game authenticates players and issues them a token.
+The client sends that token to this component on each request, and the player authorizer validates it before the request reaches a player Lambda.
+The diagram below shows the flow.

 ```
     Player launches game